This Easy Slow Cooker Chili recipe is a hearty dish that’s comforting on a cold winter’s day.

-Now that February is here, it’s time to get back to sharing recipes!
-This easy slow cooker chili recipe is totally a dinner staple at my house.
-It’s comforting, hearty, and super easy to make.
-The hardest thing about this recipe is browning the beef, and really that’s not hard, it’s just a bit messy.
-Browning meat is not my favourite thing to do (sometimes the smell of fat makes me feel sick), but I always make sure to do it.
-You just won’t get delicious rich flavours without browning your meat.
+Like all of my favourite recipes, this spicy beef chili is comforting, hearty, and super easy to make.
+I promise, the hardest thing about this recipe is browning the beef!
+And really that’s not hard, it’s just a bit messy.
+I’ll admit that browning meat is not my favourite thing to do, but I always make sure to do it.
+It’s the only way to get that delicious rich beefy flavour in your chili.

 Also, if you don’t brown your meat you lose the opportunity to get rid of a lot of fat in this dish.
 There is a common misconception that all slow cooker dishes can be made by throwing in ingredients and letting it cook all day.
 If you throw in the ground beef without browning and draining it, you’re going to end up with a horrible greasy mess.
-Even lean beef can release a lot of fat during the cooking process, so please don’t skip that step.
+Even lean beef can release a lot of fat during the cooking process, so it’s a good idea not to skip that step.

 You can also alter the amount of heat in this dish.
 I used a small amount of cayenne pepper, so feel free to bump that up if you like.
-I also use Frank’s RedHot Chile ‘n Lime Hot Sauce because I it adds so much flavour to chili, but you can use any hot sauce that you enjoy.
+I also use Frank’s RedHot Chile ‘n Lime Hot Sauce because it adds a nice flavour to this chili, but you can use any hot sauce that you enjoy.
 It’s funny, I don’t like the original Frank’s RedHot sauce, but the chili and lime version is one of my favourites… it’s also kind of hard to find so I try to stock up on bottles when I see them.

 I prefer to cook this chili on high for about 5 hours, because the chili cooks down and there’s not a lot of liquid left in the slow cooker.
 You can definitely cook this on low for 8 hours, but you might find that there is more liquid left in the crock pot.
 If this happens, and it bothers you, you can always put the chili into a large pot and turn the heat up on high.
 This will help the liquid evaporate quickly, but be sure to keep an eye on it (stirring often), so it doesn’t burn.

 Once your easy slow cooker chili is done cooking, go crazy with the toppings!
 You can use sour cream, shredded cheese, avocado, hot sauce, jalapeños, whatever!
 Get creative and tell your friends you’ve made your family’s signature chili recipe for them.
-No one needs to know 😉
+No one needs to know!
+I like to serve this chili with garlic bread, cheddar jalapeño corn bread, or breadsticks, because I love carbs 🙂

 Easy Slow Cooker Chili